WillWaywell/NMD-A2-Scripts/scripts/crates/README.md

+<h1>Readme: Crates</h1>
-<p>Crates contain both woodland and desert variants of weapons and items, edit accordingly.</p>
+<p>Crates contain both woodland and desert variants of weapons and items, please feel free to edit the scripts according to your mission.</p>